Another hiker disappears on mountain where Julian Sands went missing

 Jin Chung, 75, from Los Angeles has been missing since Sunday after last being seen at around 6am in a carpool to Mount Baldy with two others, the San Bernardino County Sheriff-Coroner Department has said.

-The group of three agreed to meet back at the car at around 2pm, but the 75-year-old never appeared, according to People magazine.
+The group of three agreed to meet back at the car at around 2pm, but the 75-year-old never appeared.

 “Chung was last seen at approximately 6:00 a.m.
 Chung initially carpooled to Mt.
 Baldy with two others but separated from them when they arrived, with an understanding they would meet back at the vehicle at 2:00 p.m.
-The other hikers returned safely but Chung has not been seen or heard from,” the sheriff’s department said.
+The other hikers returned safely but Chung has not been seen or heard from,” the sheriff’s department said in a press release.

 A search was conducted overnight but the hiker wasn’t found.

-The disappearance within two weeks of the vanishing of Mr Sands, a 65-year-old English actor who was reported missing in the area of Baldy Bowl, northeast of Los Angeles.
+The disappearance comes within two weeks of the vanishing of Mr Sands, a 65-year-old English actor who was reported missing in the area of Baldy Bowl, northeast of Los Angeles.

 The search for Mr Sands continued during the weekend with the use of helicopters, drones, as well as infrared devices, but without finding the actor, the sheriff’s department said on Monday.